spree/spree/guides/content/integration/tutorials/creating_fulfillment_tutorial.md

 end
 ```

-As you can see, our new `validate_address` service will accept an incoming JSON file and extract the shipping_address, storing it in the `address` variable.
+As you can see, our new `validate_address` service will accept an incoming JSON file and extract the `shipping_address`, storing it in the `address` variable.
 It then makes a call to our `DummyShip` API's `validate_address` method, passing in the `message` variable.
 If there are no exceptions, the endpoint returns a `notification:info` message with a payload indicating that all's well.

 If there is an exception, however, the endpoint elegantly rescues the exception, and returns a `notification:error` message with a payload indicating that our address is not valid.

 Our admittedly simplistic API does nothing more at this point than make sure the zip code we pass in is within a pre-defined range.
-If it's not, the API raises an exception.
+If it's not, it raises an exception.

 Now we just need a couple of JSON files we can try out.
 Let's make one that passes an order whose shipping address is within the range, and one which is not.